robertredbox/RBM_SuperOne_Dashboard_170325/README.md

 This section provides side-by-side comparisons of download volumes and revenue metrics across both iOS and Android platforms, with detailed charts showing daily and weekly trends.

 ### Game Analytics
-The Game Analytics tab offers deep insights into player behavior including:
+The Game Analytics tab offers deep insights into player behavior derived from the GameAnalytics API, including:
 - User growth metrics with platform breakdowns
 - Session length and frequency analysis
-- Player retention at different time intervals
-- Battle mode popularity distribution
-- Player progression through skill tiers
+- New user acquisition patterns
+- Monthly aggregated user activity
+- Platform-specific engagement metrics

 ### Key Insights
 This section summarizes the most important findings from all data sources, highlighting opportunities for growth and optimization.

+## Data Sources

+- **Downloads & Revenue Data**: Collected from app store platforms for period January 30 - March 15, 2025
+- **Game Analytics Data**: Retrieved using GameAnalytics API for the same period, providing deeper engagement metrics that complement the store data

 ## License